lud200/cloverTestFramework/README.md

 * Run the test case from testng.xml
 * Run the test cases from /tests folder
 * SearchTest is the actual test case that does the basic test mentioned in email
-* Framework currently supports parallel execution of tests
+* Framework supports parallel execution of tests

 ### Reporting
 The framework gives report in two ways,